 Famous Artists Who Adored Watercolor Painting

-One of the most famous artworks, presently kept at the Albertina museum in Vienna, the Young Hare by the German painter Albrecht Durer was produced with the help of the various watercolor techniques.
+One of the most famous artworks presently kept at the Albertina Museum in Vienna, the Young Hare by the German painter Albrecht Durer was produced with the help of the various watercolor techniques.
 The use of the watercolor art is seen in the production of small manuscripts and illustrations of the Limbourg Brothers’ famous book The Book of Hours.
 The famous Italian artist Michelangelo painted the Sistine Chapel with the help of watercolor art and the watercolor mixes for the fresco wall paintings.
 As it survived through the centuries, various painters such as William Blake, James Whistles used this method which was also famous among the avant-garde artists such as Neo-Expressionism and the work of Francesco Clemente, Gerhard Richter and many other.
-Presently, a number of contemporary artists use the watercolor techniques to help form some of the best examples of contemporary drawings and paintings.
+Presently, a number of contemporary artists use watercolor techniques to help form some of the best examples of contemporary drawings and paintings.

 - Zhen, L., Q., Chinese Watercolor Techniques – Painting Animals, North Light Books, 2005